-The money question is probably one of the most important –or THE most important- thing you have to discuss with your partner when you start to consider moving together for the first time.
+The income and expense conversation is probably one of the most important –or THE most important- conversation you have to have with your partner when you start to consider moving together for the first time.

-Sharing expenses in a relationship is no easy but it is essential to do it right in order to preserve the couple, that is why I want to introduce you the idea of sharing bills based on your income, a method that will make sure that both of you are contributing with a fair amount of money but also allow you to save money for your individual projects.
+Sharing expenses in a relationship is not easy but it is essential to do it right in order to preserve the relationship.
+This is why I want to introduce you the idea of sharing bills based on your income.
+The split method that will make sure that both of you are contributing with a fair amount of money but also allow you to save money for your individual projects.

 In this article, I am going to share with you the benefits of splitting bills based on your income, teach you all the tips and tricks to do it right and help you to make sharing expenses in a relationship something easy and not a hard talk.